norbert-acedanski/supernatural-guide/README.md

 - Sam and Dean from Alternate timeline appear in S15E13
 - Jacks Soul is restored in S15E13, when he went to the Garden of Eden
 - GOD and Amara merge into one being in S15E17
+- In S15E18 Castiel sacrifices himself to Empty to save Dean
+- In S15E18 GOD snaps everyone out of existence

 # TODO:
 - finish all seasons and episodes.